webgurus/MooveDevKit/README.md

 You need to create a Repository under the the MooveAgency Organisation page [https://github.com/MooveAgency](https://github.com/MooveAgency) by clicking the New Repository button.

+The Repository should be named after your project, e.g. "ukibc-theme".
+Once you've create the repository you will need to add the repository as the remote to your project.
+To achieve that you will have to do the following:

+1. Go to your WordPress folder running on Vagrant (where the wp-config.php resides for this project), in this case */moovevagrant/hgv_data/sites/ukibc/*.
+2. Initialise an empty Git repository in this folder.
+3. Add a remote repository to your local one.

+The commands for the above listed steps should be these:

+`git init`

+then add your remote

+`git remote add origin https://github.com/MooveAgency/ukibc-theme.git`

+then you have to add all your files to create the initial commit like this:

+`git add .`

+ where the dot actually adds all the files.
+You can check the status of the repository or what files should be added by issuing `git status`.

+Next you have to commit for the first time by adding a message to your commit:

+`git commit -m 'Initial commit'`

+and then you have to push your first commit:

+`git push origin master`

+After the push was successful you need to create the develop branch by issuing the following command:

+`git branch develop`

+then checkout the newly created branch to start working on it:

+`git checkout develop`

+After a couple of commits when you want to push to your remote repository, you will have to slightly change the previous push command to:

+`git push origin develop`

+####Commit

+There are a couple of guidelines on how and why to commit:
+1. You should commit every 30 minutes even if you haven't finished your feature.
+2. You should commit when you finished a feature
+3. When adding a commit message, you should be really descriptive but in the same time you have to be short.

 ###Development